Rabbit Rampage: Plot

 The short opens to Bugs Bunny's hole being drawn by the animator in the ground; the animator abruptly erases and redraws the hole in the sky.
 A sleepy Bugs climbs out and falls to the ground.
 When Bugs realizes who is in charge of the feature, he makes his desire plain to not be a victim of an animator who plans on making him look bad.
 With that said, Bugs is about to get back into his rabbit hole, but the animator erases it, causing Bugs to jump headfirst into the ground.
 After Bugs stands up, he restates his desire to not work with the animator, who paints a yellow streak on Bugs' back, implying that Bugs is a coward.
 Bugs then grabs the brush and breaks it in half.

 Bugs emphatically states he will report the animator to Warner Bros. and calls the animator "a menace to society", while the animator draws a picket sign ("I won't work") in Bugs's left hand.
 When Bugs sees the sign, he panics, and throws it on the ground, off-screen.
 Bugs asks if the animator is trying to get him fired, before explaining that he has become a good asset to the studio, which gives the animator time to draw another picket sign ("I refuse to live up to my contract").
 After panicking and throwing away the last sign off-screen, Bugs returns, wiping off the yellow paint with a towel.
 Afterwards, Bugs grudgingly agrees to work on the picture, but pauses once he sees the animator has drawn a hat on his head, prompting Bugs to throw it on the ground, stating the animator knows he is not supposed to wear a hat.
 In response, the animator draws a big pink women's hat, and Bugs throws it on the ground too, revealing another hat beneath it, with another hat revealed under that one when Bugs throws it on the ground as well.
 The cycle continues with various ridiculous hats and wigs until Bugs announces that he gives up, after which he finally gets the endless line of hats off his head and walks away.
 The animator draws a rotated forest, and finding himself in it, Bugs tries to get in his hole by climbing down a nearby tree.
-The animator draws an anvil on Bugs' tail, causing Bugs to fall on a street, later rolling into an empty area.
+The animator draws an anvil on Bugs' tail, causing Bugs to fall onto a road, before rolling into an empty area.